aexvir/skladka/docs/content/docs/internal/storage/sql/_index.md

 insert into users
 (username, uuid, credentials)
 values ($1, $2, $3)
-returning id, username, uuid, credentials, created_at, updated_at, deleted_at
+returning id, username, uuid, credentials, created_at, updated_at, deleted_at, email
 ```

 <a name="Queries.DeleteExpiredPastes"></a>